cloudflare/cloudflare-docs/content/workers/runtime-apis/web-crypto.md

 ### Supported algorithms

 Workers implements all operation of the [WebCrypto standard](https://www.w3.org/TR/WebCryptoAPI), as shown in the following table.
 The Workers team continuously adds support for more algorithms — [share your use case with the community](https://community.cloudflare.com/c/developers/workers).

-A checkmark (✓) indicates that this feature is believed to be fully supported according to the spec.
+A checkmark (✓) indicates that this feature is believed to be fully supported according to the spec.<br>
-\[//]: # An x (✘) indicates that this feature is part of the specification but not implemented.
+An x (✘) indicates that this feature is part of the specification but not implemented.<br>
-\[//]: # If a feature only implements the operation partially, details are listed.
+If a feature only implements the operation partially, details are listed.

 {{<table-wrap>}}